 Having recently celebrated the universities 600th birthday, St Andrews is a vibrant and diverse close-knit community that really excels, itself, in teaching and research.
 Our student satisfaction ratings are consistently ranked as one of the highest out of all UK universities.
 Overall, set in an idyllic coastal town with a lot of history, the St Andrews ‘experience’ is definitely unique among other institutions.

 The St Andrews medical degree programme is six years long.
 Students graduate from St Andrews after 3 years with a BSc (Hons) Medicine then progress to to a partner clinical school to gain the MB ChB, the primary medical qualification.
 Partner schools currently include all other Scottish Universities, the University of Manchester, and Barts & The London.
-In summary, the course focusses on providing students with the scientific knowledge required to excel in the later years of clinical medicine.
+In summary, the course focuses on providing students with the scientific knowledge required to excel in the later years of clinical medicine.
 Anatomy, for instance, is something which the department really excels at.
 We are one of the few remaining universities that still offer full body dissection.

 - Website URL: